alexgrozav/mjscjs/README.md

 # mjscjs

-Transform typescript output to .mjs and .cjs compatible code.
+Transform typescript output to `.mjs` and `.cjs` compatible code.
 One codebase to rule them all.

+This simple utility will ensure you deliver packages using latest ES standards.
+It relies on two separate typescript **tsconfig.json** configurations to generate `esnext` and `commonjs` modules.
+After build, `mjscjs` will process all the generated files:
+- Renames all your files to `.mjs` and `.cjs` respectively
+- Renames all your sourcemaps to `.mjs.map` and `.cjs.map`
+- Replaces all your imports to use `.mjs` and requires to use `.cjs`
+- Replaces all your sourcemap references
+- Replaces all your **tsconfig.json** paths aliases with relative imports and requires

 ## Installation